yuvalyitz/home/_teaching/2014-spring-teaching-1.md

 ---

 This course introduces the foundations of algorithm design and computational complexity, emphasizing formal reasoning, efficiency analysis, and modern problem-solving paradigms.
-Students learn to analyze classic algorithms and to prove lower and upper bounds within the framework of NP-completeness and parameterized complexity.
+Students learn to analyze classic algorithms and to prove lower and upper bounds within the framework of NP-completeness.

 ---